 Shannon Honey Forensic Interviewer

 Shannon Honey is the Forensic Interviewer at SASS.
-She has been with the agency for almost two years.
+She has been with the agency since 2019.

 She was born in Athens, GA and moved to Silver City from New Orleans, LA in 2019.
 She studied Sociology and Psychology at The University Of Georgia and has a BA in Sociology.